|The ADP Core and Elective Course Offerings are intensive, so how much homework is involved?

-Because Bridge course are intensive, students are usually asked to familiarize themselves with the course syllabus and to do a preliminary assignment before the first class meeting.
+Because ADP Core and Elective Courses are intensive, students are usually asked to familiarize themselves with the course syllabus and to do a preliminary assignment before the first class meeting.

-How much writing is involved in Bridge courses?
+How much writing is involved in ADP Core and Elective Courses?

 Naturally, the amount of writing varies from course to course.
 Typically, you can expect 2-3 page reflection papers weekly and a longer, 6-8 page summary assignment at the end of the course.

-How many students are enrolled in each Bridge class?
+How many students are enrolled in each ADP Core and Elective Course Offerings class?

 Who are the instructors?